 As an example, a firm cannot pursue a cost focus and differentiation focus at the same time.
 Developing a differentiated product requires substantial capital input, thereby making it a costly pursuit and defeating the goal of a cost focus strategy.

 Several commentators and even studies have noted that businesses can still utilize multiple strategies at once.
-There are different strategies for a business to minimize its costs while also developing and offering a product with unique selling propositions.
+Different strategies can enable a business minimize its costs and assists in developing and offering a product with unique selling propositions.

 The aforesaid statement can be exemplified by manufacturers in the consumer electronics industry.
-Industry leaders such as Microsoft, Apple, and Samsung, among others, have repeatedly demonstrated both cost leadership and differentiation strategies.
+Industry leaders like Microsoft, Apple, and Samsung, among others, have repeatedly demonstrated both cost leadership and differentiation strategies.

 Another criticism of the generic strategies of Porter is that they can be too limiting due to their lack of specificity.
 Each of the four strategies is considerably rigid despite being too generic, thus making it inapplicable to real-world situations.